RESPONSORIAL PSALM SETTINGS

-The introduction of the new Lectionary is near.
-And, although there is a three year period of grace during which we may use settings based on the 1963 Grail translation of the psalms, resources are now being released that set the new Abbey Psalms and Canticles (2020) translation used in the new Lectionary (2024) for use in the dioceses of England & Wales and Scotland.
+The new Lectionary for England & Wales and Scotland was introduced on the first Sunday of Advent 2024.
+Although there is a three year grace period during which we may use settings based on the 1963 Grail translation of the psalms, resources are now being released that set the new Abbey Psalms and Canticles (2020) translation used in the new Lectionary.
 Here, we will highlight some of those that are available.
-Each publication appears to have psalm settings not only for the Sundays of the three-year cycle but also for the major solemnities and feasts.

 Sing the Psalms Simply is by the Society of St Gregory’s own John Ainslie and is an update of his previous, well-received, publication.
 The psalms are set in a chant style and, as the title suggests, are very easily picked up by both cantor and congregation.
 There are two editions: one for cantor/guitar (£11.50) and the other for cantor and keyboard (£13.95).
 There is also some useful advice on how best to prepare for, sing and play the settings.
 More information can be found at Benedicamus.